-When you login to a NERSC cluster you land on a login node.
+When you login to a NERSC system you land on a login node.
 Login nodes are for editing, compiling, preparing jobs.
 They are not for running jobs.
 From the login node you can interact with Slurm to submit job scripts or start interactive jobs.

-NERSC supports a diverse workload including high-throughput serial tasks, full system capability simulations and complex workflows.
+NERSC's environment is configured to support diverse workload including high-throughput serial tasks, full system capability simulations and complex workflows.

 sbatch is used to submit a job script for later execution.
 The script will typically contain one or more

 When you submit the job, Slurm responds with the job's ID, which will be used to identify this job in reports from Slurm.

 $ sbatch first-job.sh Submitted batch job 864933

-salloc is used to allocate resources for a job in real time.
+salloc is used to allocate resources for a job in real time as an interactive batch job.
 Typically this is used to allocate resources and spawn a shell.
 The shell is then used to execute

 srun is used to submit a job for execution or initiate job steps in real time.
 A job can contain multiple job steps executing sequentially or in parallel on independent or shared resources within the job's node allocation.
 This command is typically executed within a script which is submitted with